-When somebody you care deeply about receives a cancer diagnosis, both of your lives can change in an instant and together you begin to embark on a cancer journey.
+When somebody you care deeply about receives a cancer diagnosis, your lives can change instantly, and you begin to embark on a cancer journey together.

 What to expect

-Suddenly you are there to provide emotional support, and in many cases become a caretaker for that person.
-You may be the primary provider of assistance with daily living functions, give medications, schedule appointments, assist with transportation and you may even become involved with navigating insurance and other legal matters.
+Suddenly you are there to provide emotional support and, in many cases, become a caretaker for that person.
+You may be the primary provider of assistance with daily living functions, give medications, schedule appointments, and assist with transportation.
+You may even become involved with navigating insurance and other legal matters.

 Knowing the signs

-If you see any of these signs or are feeling overwhelmed, here are some things that may help:
+If you notice any of these signs or are feeling overwhelmed, here are some tips that may help: